 Joseph B. Mauceri

-At the main characters first visit to the "artist's apartment", he stands and looks at a painting (the one of the naked woman lying on the couch).
-He stands still to look at it and as the camera shifts from right to left around him, in the background the TV, (which is turned off) picks up the legs of someone walking, yet both characters are standing perfectly still.
+(at around 28 mins) At the main character's first visit to the "artist's apartment", he stands and looks at a painting (the one of the naked woman lying on the couch).
+He stands still to look at it and, as the camera shifts from right to left around him, the TV in the background (which is turned off), picks up the legs of someone walking, yet both characters are standing perfectly still.
 See more »

 1 of 1 people found this review helpful.